Magnetisation moment of a bounded 3D sample: asymptotic recovery from planar measurements on a large disk: Discussion and conclusion

 \section{Discussion and conclusion}

-Motivated by a concrete experimental setup, we considered a problem of estimating of net magnetisation of a sample from one component of the magnetic field available in the limited measurement area in the plane above the sample.
+Motivated by a concrete experimental set-up, we considered a problem of estimating net magnetisation of a sample from one component of the magnetic field available in the limited measurement area in the plane above the sample.
 We approached this problem asymptotically, assuming the size of the measurement area to be large.
 We derived a set of explicit formulas for the asymptotic estimates of all three components of the net moment.
-For simplicity, we considered only the case of the circular geometry, i.e. where the measurement area is a disk.
-There is no doubt that results analogous to those in Theorem \ref{thm:main} could be deduced for the rectangular geometry which technically is even closer to what is used in Paleomagnetism lab at EAPS (Earth, Atmospheric \& Planetary Sciences) department of MIT (Massachusetts Institute of Technology), USA.
-The main difference in obtaining such results with the present approach would be only in a technique of the asymptotic estimation of the Fourier integrals.
+For simplicity, we considered only the case of the circular geometry, i.e., where the measurement area is a disk.
+Analogous results to those in Theorem \ref{thm:main} could be deduced by our method also for the rectangular geometry which technically is even closer to what is used in Paleomagnetism lab at EAPS department of MIT, USA.
+The main difference in obtaining such results with the present approach would be a technique of the asymptotic estimation of Fourier integrals (such as the second term in the right-hand side of (\ref{eq:B3_decomp})) which involve both small and large parameters (and hence must likely rely on a partial availability of explicit integration formulas).